July 28-August 4(FULL) or October 1 -8 (FULL, Standby ONLY open for registration)

 Experience a Real-Life Tiny House Community!

-Within a mile of the Wild Abundance campus, there are many tiny homes you’ll get to check out.
+Within a mile of the Wild Abundance home campus, there are many tiny homes you’ll get to check out in the classes that take place at the Wild Abundance home campus.
 In our neighborhood, you’ll see tiny houses of all different shapes and sizes that utilize an assortment of construction techniques, from conventional to adobe.
-Luckily, here in Buncombe County, it’s legal to build as small as you want, which is part of why this tiny house community is possible.
+Luckily, where we live, it’s legal to build as small as you want, which is part of why this tiny house community is possible.
 The area surrounding and including Wild Abundance is a great example of how tiny houses can allow people to live together and share resources, while still preserving the autonomy and personal space that many of us cherish.

 Hands-On Tiny House Building

 Once the theoretical groundwork is laid, we’ll dive into building two tiny houses from the ground up, with natural building techniques applied.
-During six of the 10 days in this workshop, you’ll work with your build crew for most of the day.
+For the majority of this workshop, you’ll work with your build crew for most of the day.
 Our instructors provide lots of guidance, answer questions, and share what they know throughout the process.
 In fact, the mentorship, camaraderie, and “team spirit” of building together is often our students’ favorite part of the workshop.

 Your Very Own Tiny House

-Learn how to design a cozy space in this tiny home workshop!
+Learn how to design a cozy space in this tiny home course!

 Frequently Asked Questions